1anil21/Symfony-Pre-Order-System/README.md

 ## Tests

-You can run unit test with this command:
+You can run unit tests with this command:
 ```
  $ php bin/phpunit or ./bin/phpunit
 ```